Juan Fernandez

 Biography

-When I join the department in Fall 2024, I will be teaching lectures and seminars on modern Southeast Asia, the history of colonial photography in the region, ethnohistory, as well as histories of childhood, the family, and sexuality.
+I teach lectures and seminars on modern Southeast Asia, the history of colonial photography in the region, Southeast Asian ethnohistory, as well as histories of childhood, the family, and gender and sexuality.

 Education